stefanpenner/async-disk-cache/README.md

 ## HELP!...my TMP dir is growing unbounded!

+### description
 In general most OS distributions come with cron like tasks, which purge unused files in `$TMPDIR`.
 For example, ubuntu typically uses `tmpreaper` and macOS uses various tasks in `/etc/periodic/*`.

+## Solutions

-If your OS distribution does not provide such a cleanup mechanism, we stronglly recommend utilizing one, as other sync-disk-cache is not alone in rely on this behavior.
-If that is not possible, we recommend changing your `$TMPDIR` to something project specific and manually purging it.
+If your OS distribution does not provide such a cleanup mechanism:

+a) We stronglly recommend utilizing one, as other sync-disk-cache is not alone in rely on this behavior
+b) If that is not possible, we recommend changing your `$TMPDIR` to something project specific and manually purging it.
+c) Alternatively, you can completely disable the async disk cache via the environment variables `DISABLE_DISK_CACHE=true`

 ## License